romaniscool99/statussite/README.md

 <h2>📃 Credits</h2>

-this site was ENTIRELY made by [szvy](https://github.com/szvy), inspired by sites like down detector
+this site was ENTIRELY made by roman, inspired by sites like down detector